IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 * In the Db2 Warehouse on Cloud console, from the command pulldown menu in the upper left title bar, select **LOAD**
    *  This will bring up the identify source data panel
-*  The **browse files** option alloww selection of the data source from file in the workstation connected to the DB2 Warehouse on Cloud console
+*  The **browse files** option allows selection of the data source from file in the workstation connected to the DB2 Warehouse on Cloud console
    *  The source file should be sample csv data matching the format defined for the Target table
    *  events.csv  to populate EVENTS table, full_customer_history.csv to populate FCH1
    *  *Note: you may need to have down loaded these tables to your workstation from ICPD For Data* ;